Last update - May 16th 2014

-Using the list below for the 50 different beans nutrition entries in our Zinc database, the highest amount of Zinc is in Beans, baked, canned, with pork and tomato sauce which contains 5.48 mg of Zinc per 100g.
+Using the list below for the 50 different beans nutrition entries in our database, the highest amount of Zinc is found in Beans, baked, canned, with pork and tomato sauce which contains 5.48 mg of Zinc per 100g.
 The lowest amount of Zinc is in Beans, pink, mature seeds, cooked, boiled, with salt which in 100g contains 0.96 mg of Zinc.

-The median value of Zinc is in which in 100g contains 0 mg of Zinc.
-The average amount of Zinc in 100g of beans, based on the list below is 1.88 mg of Zinc.
+The median value of Zinc is found in which in 100g contains 0 mg of Zinc.
+The average amount of Zinc contained in 100g of beans, based on the list below is 1.88 mg of Zinc.

 From the Zinc content in beans list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Zinc.
 Each beans item can be scaled by different amounts to adjust the amounts of Zinc so that it is not just, for example, the values in 100g of Beans, baked, canned, with pork and tomato sauce.
 The item can be scaled by quantites in g, oz or typical serving sizes.